Available in Classic and VPC

 Login Succeeded

-- Use the docker pull command to run it as shown in the next example.
+- Run the docker pull command as shown in the example below.

 $ docker pull <registry-name>.<region-code>.ncr.ntruss.com/jenkins